jimmysawczuk/inline-less/README.md

 ## Usage

 1. Install the Chrome extension by [downloading and opening the latest CRX build][download-link].
-(If you're having problems on local pages, make sure "Allow access to file URLs" is checked in your [extensions settings][extensions].)
+(If you're having problems on local pages, make sure "Allow access to file URLs" is checked in your extensions settings, i.e. `chrome://extensions`.)

 2. Use LESS inline, like so, taking care to set the `type` attribute correctly: